A couple having a conversation over breakfast, potentially discussing financial matters or plans.

 The purpose of GSEs buying mortgage loans in the secondary marketplace is to ensure liquidity for mortgage originators.
 This liquidity allows for lenders to continue providing borrowers with access to the loans they are seeking.

 Sometimes mortgages are purchased directly by the government itself.
-This is the case with FHA and VA loans.
+This is the case with Federal Housing Administration (FHA) and Department of Veterans Affairs (VA) loans.

 Investors

-Investors in the secondary mortgage market are seeking to buy mortgage-backed securities.
-Many investors are interested in this opportunity based on the security of the loan attached to a worthwhile interest rate.
+Real estate investors in the secondary mortgage market are seeking to buy mortgage-backed securities based on the security of the loan with a worthwhile interest rate.

 Homeowners